BrainPad/cliboa/CONTRIBUTING.md

-# How to Contribute to Cliboa
+# How to Contribute to cliboa

 ## Contribution Policy